Tony Glynn: Honours

-For the last 26 years of his life, Father Glynn was pastor of Tomigaoka, a new suburb on the outskirts of Nara.
-He raised more than US$1 million to build a new church, convent and kindergarten and in the process won many admirers from both high and low of society.
-He drew hundreds, if not thousands, of Japanese to the Catholic faith—in a country where Christians make up less than 1% of the population.
-In the 1964 New Years' Honours List he was named a Member of the Order of the British Empire (MBE).
+For the last 26 years of his life, Father Glynn was the pastor of Tomigaoka, a new suburb on the outskirts of Nara.
+He raised more than US$1 million to build a new church, convent, and kindergarten, in the process winning many admirers across a variety of demographics.
+He drew many Japanese citizens to the Catholic faith in a country where Christians represent less than 1% of the population.
+In the 1964 New Year's Honours List he was named a Member of the Order of the British Empire (MBE).
 He was made a Member of the Order of Australia (AO) in 1982 and also received the Order of the Rising Sun from the Japanese Emperor in 1985.

 Death

-In 1982 Father Glynn was first diagnosed with cancer, leading to a series of operations over the following decade.
-Concerned that if he went back to Australia for treatment he would never be able to return to Japan, he resolved to keep working in his parish at Tomigaoka until the end.
-In the last weeks of his life he was made an honorary citizen of Nara.
+In 1982, Father Glynn was diagnosed with cancer, leading to a series of operations over the following decade.
+Concerned that if he went back to Australia for treatment he would never be able to return to Japan, he resolved to keep working in his parish at Tomigaoka until his death.
+In the last weeks of his life, he was made an honorary citizen of Nara.
 He died on 1 December 1994.
 An estimated 5,000 mourners attended the wake and funeral mass.

-Tributes

 John Menadue, a former Ambassador to Japan, commented: "In his very direct way, Tony focused on the power of symbols and used them more effectively than any other person.
 He was the first to see a means to meet the need for reconciliation and forgiveness after the bitter war years and he became the heart and soul of it".
 Another friend, the author Morris West, said: "He believed what he taught [as a Marist missionary] and taught by his own example the essential message of the Gospel: reconciliation and love".
 Fr Paul Glynn, who has likewise been honoured for his achievements as a missionary and author, recalled: "Tony told me there is no cheap grace.
 We must struggle and sometimes suffer if we and others are to experience Christ's grace in ourselves and in those for whom we are responsible."

 Legacy

-Tony Glynn has been the subject of two biographies: Shimpu-san: Healer of Hate by Jim Brigginshaw (1996) and "Like a Samurai": The Tony Glynn Story by Paul Glynn (2008).
+Glynn has been the subject of two biographies: Shimpu-san: Healer of Hate by Jim Brigginshaw (1996) and "Like a Samurai": The Tony Glynn Story by Paul Glynn (2008).
 He was featured in a Japanese film documentary The Railroad of Love (1999) made by director Shigeki Chiba.
 His name was given to the Tony Glynn Australia-Japan Centre at the Lismore campus of Southern Cross University, which was dedicated in 2004.
 His image is preserved in a bronze plaque erected at Cowra, a city in country New South Wales that maintains close relations with Japan.